Linford Christie: Retirement

 In the successful British bid for the 2012 Olympic Games, Christie was absent from the team, even though he has stated that he attempted to get involved.
-Christie has cited an ongoing feud between himself and former teammate Sebastian Coe, who led the bid committee, as a likely reason for the snub, Commenting on the argument, Christie's teammate, Derek Redmond, said he was "a well-balanced athlete; he has a chip on both shoulders."
+Christie has cited an ongoing feud between himself and former teammate Sebastian Coe, who led the bid committee, as a likely reason for the snub.
+Commenting on the argument, Christie's teammate, Derek Redmond, said he was "a well-balanced athlete; he has a chip on both shoulders."

 However, in April 2006, it was announced that Christie would be a senior mentor for athletes on the national team, along with former athletes Steve Backley, Daley Thompson and Katharine Merry.
-This proved controversial however, due to Christie's 2 year drugs ban in February 1997.
+This proved controversial, however, due to Christie's 2 year drugs ban in February 1997.
 "I don't think he should be in that mentor role," said Paula Radcliffe, the former women's marathon world record-holder.
 "We have to make sure that the people in that mentor role have an integrity and strong sense of ethics and morals."

-The BOA has confirmed that their ban on Olympic accreditation for Christie remains in place.
-Christie claims that he was invited by London Mayor Ken Livingstone to be one of the carriers of the 2008 Olympic Torch on its journey through London, however Livingstone denies that he invited Christie to undertake this role.
+The BOA confirmed that their ban on Olympic accreditation for Christie remained in place.
+Christie claimed that he was invited by London Mayor Ken Livingstone to be one of the carriers of the 2008 Olympic Torch on its journey through London, although Livingstone denied that he had invited Christie to undertake that role.
 The IOC reacted angrily to any suggestion that "an athlete who has an Olympic ban" could have been invited to carry the Olympic torch.

 In 2011, Christie was convicted of careless driving, after his vehicle crashed head-on into a taxi on 8 May 2010 due to driving on the wrong side of the A413 road in Chalfont St Peter, Buckinghamshire.
 Four people, including a newly-wed couple, were hurt.

+In November 2023, he appeared in The Masked Singer: I'm a Celebrity Special as Huntsman.
+He was voted off first.

+A documentary film about his life, titled Linford, premiered on BBC One in July 2024.